I’ve been drawing and making art ever since I was 3 years old.

 For instance, I noticed how in Shawshank Redemption, the colors blue and gray were prominent throughout the entire film.

-I researched it and found out that the Director wanted people to feel empathy for the main character so he focussed on sad tones like gray and blue throughout the film.
+I researched it and found out that the Director wanted people to feel empathy for the main character so he focused on sad tones like gray and blue throughout the film.

 The more you learn to draw, the better you will be at observing your surroundings.